Tonyhou521/Tonyhou521/README.md

 I'm a Master student studying Data Science at the University of Southern California.
 ------------------------------------------------------------------------------------

 I studied Economics and Mathematics during my Bachelor at USC.
 Not coming from a CS background, I need to learn Data Structure and Algorithms on my own, which is quite a challenge for me.
-I'm hoping that with the power of chatGPT and the continuous effort for LeetCode, I will gain a deeper understanding at the knowledges required to be a great Data Scientist.
+I'm hoping that with the power of chatGPT and the continuous effort to grind on LeetCode, I will gain a deeper understanding at the knowledges required to be a great Data Scientist.

 * 🌍  I'm based in New York (Currently) and sometimes in Los Angeles.
 * ✉️  You can contact me at [shengtao@usc.edu](mailto:shengtao@usc.edu)